Uplift » Common Car Accident Injuries

 Common Car Accident Injuries

-The National Highway Traffic Safety Administration (or NHTSA) claims that 1.175 million people per year suffer injury from auto accidents in the United States.
+The National Highway Traffic Safety Administration (NHTSA) reports that 1.175 million people per year suffer injuries from auto accidents in the United States.
 These injuries vary depending on the type of accident and its severity.
 However, some injuries are more common than others.

 Various factors determine the severity of an injury.
 They include the following: